ang-zeyu/infisearch/docs/src/indexing_configuration.md

 A basic `chinese` tokenizer based on [jieba-rs](https://github.com/messense/jieba-rs) is also available, although, it is still a heavy WIP at the moment.
 Use at your own discretion.

+This tokenizer applies jieba's `cut` method to obtain various tokens, then applies a punctuation filter to these tokens.
+Thereafter, tokens are grouped into sentences.

 ```json
 "options": {
   "stop_words": []